 If you enjoy this blog but you’d like to listen to it on the go, just click on the audio below or subscribe via Apple Podcasts (ideal for iOS users) or Google Play and Stitcher (ideal for Android users).

 I love creative work.
 I spend hours sketching out pictures, editing them, and transforming it all into short videos.
 I get up at four each morning and plug away at a book or a new blog post.
 I geek out on the revision process.

-I’ve noticed that exercise helps me in my creative work.
+I’ve also noticed that exercise helps me in my creative work.
 I know, for example, that a long run creates a boredom-induced mental rest that often leads to creative breakthroughs.
+There’s a great exploration of this in the book Rest.
 I know that weight-lifting makes me feel less stressed and more energized.
 I am more productive in my creative work when I am also sticking to an exercise regimen.

 But it has me wondering if there are actually some overlaps between working out and creative work.

 Seven Ways Creative Work Is Similar to Working Out

 I’d like to explore the ways in which creative work is similar to working out.

 #1: Creative work requires routines.